 Davis Falls is named after a Swiss couple who was said to have drowned in its waters.
 Despite the morbid past, Davis Falls, also called Patale Chhango by the locals, is a gorgeous waterfall that forms an underground tunnel at the bottom of its height of 500 meters.
 The Seti River Gorge is the best place to watch the Seti River, a milky white river that can easily be accessible from the Old Pokhara near the Gurkha Museum.

 Nepal is home to some unique Asian flair, and Pokhara has some great restaurants that show off this cuisine and some fusions.
 Caffe Concerto is known for great pizzas and lemon meringue pie.
 It has a cozy ambiance amplified by jazz music and an open fireplace.
 Krishna’s Kitchen, on the other hand, serves simple but legendary Thai dishes.
 It is a garden restaurant at the north end of Phewa Tal, only 3 km from the lakeside.

-The kinds of adventures to be had at Pokhara are as diverse and vast as the mountain region around it.
-There are a whole lot more to discover in this culturally rich destination, and a trip to Pokhara will be both rewarding and inspirational.
+The kinds of adventures to be had at Pokhara, Nepal are as diverse and vast as the mountain region around it.
+There is a whole lot more to discover in this culturally rich destination, and a trip to Pokhara will be both rewarding and inspirational.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!